+Output Indicator(s) Target

+odcasts are produced

-project be committed following the phot edition (end of 2017).
-Outcome/Impact Indicator(s) Target reliable and high-profile partner; FPF is perceived as a trusted relay of quality EU information for its members FPF is perceived as the main source of information on patients' perspective on health-related issues for the stakeholders; 5 articles written about EPF and EPF's activities per year by media or external stakeholders.
+EPF is perceived as a reliable and high-profile partner; EPF is perceived as a trusted relay of quality EU information for its members EPF is perceived as the main source of information on patients' perspective on health-related issues for the stakeholders; 5 articles written about EPF and EPF's activities per year by media or external stakeholders.
 EPF becomes more visible is able to increase the visibility of its members and of the patients' voice.
-Facebook likes: 5% increase (2018: 8400) Twitter followers: 10% increase (2018: 4500) Website unique visitors: 5% increase (2018: 60,000) 5 bilateral meetings with policy-makers per year (Commission's officials and civil servants, Members of the European Parliament and their assistants)
+Facebook likes: 5% increase (2018: 8400) Twitter followers: 10% increase (2018:4500) Website unique visitors: 5% increase (2018: 60,000) 5 bilateral meetings with policy-makers per year (Commission's officials and civil servants, Members of the European Parliament and their assistants)